-The fall 2018 edition of Sensory Interactive’s Times Square Advertising Report shows the demand for space on Times Square’s large-format digital displays hitting a new high for a non-holiday period.
+The fall 2019 edition of Sensory Interactive’s Times Square Advertising Report shows continued demand for space on Times Square’s large-format digital displays.

-The report, which is prepared five times per year, is based on a visual observation of advertising and sponsorship activity across 71 digital displays in the Times Square market.
+The report, which is prepared five times per year, is based on a visual observation of advertising and sponsorship activity across approximately 70 digital displays in the Times Square market.

 Its key metric looks at the ratio of paid advertising to unpaid “house” ads and public service announcements.
-A higher percentage of display inventory devoted to paid ads indicates stronger market demand from advertisers and sponsors.
+The percentage of paid ads provides a rough barometer of market demand from advertisers and sponsors.

 The report is an outgrowth of Sensory Interactive’s work on some of Times Square’s largest digital media installations, where the company provides services that include revenue strategy consulting, media sales brokerage, design, implementation, and operations management.

 Click on the thumbnail below to view the report in your browser or download a PDF version here.